In this chapter, let’s discuss what you should do when not having a client training session.

 There is just so much more to learn.

-I know that certifications are expensive but if you are just starting out and money is a little tight as you try to build your career, there are still many ways to increase your knowledge and carry on learning.
+I know that certifications are expensive but if you are starting out and money is a little tight as you try to build your career, there are still many ways to increase your knowledge and learn.

 Thankfully, there are many resources on the web that you can make use of.